ThomWright/balamb/README.md

 - be `instanceof BalambError`
 - include an `info` property with a unique `errorCode` and other useful information
 - have an informative error message

+In the case where a seed fails to run (its returned Promise rejects), then an error will be returned after the currently running seeds complete.
+No new seeds will be started. _Subject to change_.

 ## Why is this useful?